Marketing (MRKT) Courses

 3 Semester Credits

-This course focuses on the strategic use of current and future social media platforms.
-Students develop a social media marketing plan using the major social media platforms and user-generated content tools for business.
-Students explore the use of social media for creating personal and professional branding goals with measured results.
+This course focuses on the strategic use of current and future social and digital media platforms.
+Students develop a social and digital media marketing plan using the major social media platforms and generative AI content creation tools for digital, mobile, social and video content.
+Students explore the use of digital and social media for creating personal and professional branding goals with measured results.
 Students are expected to have a basic understanding of various online and offline marketing strategies.

 Offered at Charlotte, Online, Providence